 - Predictive Equipment Life Expectancy

-- While using a megger, you could be injured or damage equipment you are working on if the following MINIMUM safety precautions are not observed.
+- While using a megger test, you could be injured or damage equipment you are working on if the following MINIMUM safety precautions are not observed.

 - Never touch the test leads while the handle is being cranked.

-- De-energize and discharge the circuit completely before connecting a megger.
+- De-energize and discharge the circuit completely before connecting a megger test.

-- Disconnect the item being checked from other circuitry, if possible, before using a megger.
+- Disconnect the item being checked from other circuitry, if possible, before using a megger test.